Feb 13, 2025 | 7 minutes

 The trigger

-When you publish a worker, opening it exposes all the values you need to make it run in Make.
-The platform even shows a step-by-step guided tutorial on how to connect the worker to your scenarios.
+When you publish a agent, opening it exposes all the values you need to make it run in Make.
+The platform even shows a step-by-step guided tutorial on how to connect the agent to your scenarios.

 To make sure everything is running correctly, feel free to give it a test run or run the MindStudio module only with test variables.